rodgraneiro/bmc/courses/ModSim2018.md

 Tasks (for Lecture 4):

-- Compute the acceleration of the particle with displacement data contained in the file [pezzack.txt](http://isbweb.org/data/pezzack/index.html) and compare with the true accelearation (contained in the same data).
+- Write a Jupyter notebook to compute and plot the acceleration of the particle with displacement data contained in the file [pezzack.txt](http://isbweb.org/data/pezzack/index.html).
+Additionally, compare the computed acceleration with the true acceleration (contained in the same data).

 Readings: